How Long Is Nursing School? Breakdown by Degree and Type of Nurse

 There are three main categories of nurses: Licensed practical nurses or licensed vocational nurses (LPNs/LVNs), registered nurses (RNs), and advanced practice registered nurses (APRNs).

-The table below highlights the typical lengths for each nursing program, but many factors affect how long your education might take.
-For example, online nursing programs can reduce study times by offering more flexible course schedules.
-Those already working may only be able to enroll part-time, which increases the program length.
+The table below highlights the typical lengths for each program, but many factors affect how long your education might take.
+For example, online nursing programs can reduce study times by offering more flexible schedules.
+On the other hand, people who are working may only be able to enroll in school part-time, which can increase the program length.

 Once you complete the LPN/LVN program, you qualify to take the National Council Licensure Examination (NCLEX) for Practical Nurses, a national examination that tests your knowledge.